anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The following server error codes SHOULD be used:

 * TODO
+* //stf:
+* 500 Internal Server Error: if the Key Infrastructure response is valid, but the registrar still failed to return the Enroll-Resp, e.g., due to missing configuration or a program failure
+* 502 Bad Gateway: if the registrar received an invalid response from the Key Infrastructure
+* 503 Service Unavailable: if a simple retry of the Registrar-Agent request might lead to a successful response; this error response SHOULD include the Retry-After response header field with an appropriate value
+* 504 Gateway Timeout: if the backend request to the Key Infrastructure timed out

 Note that while BRSKI-PRM targets the initial enrollment, re-enrollment may be supported in a similar way with the exception that the current pledge LDevID certificate is used instead of the IDevID certificate to sign the PER artifact (see also {{tper}}).
 Hence, there is no verification whether the pledge is accepted to join the domain, as the still valid LDevID certificate identifies the pledge as already accepted component of the domain.